cplioy/Python-Web-Acquirer-Examples/README.md

 # Python-Web-Acquirer-Examples
-Web acquirers I have written to automate daily processes.
+The acquirers were written as a quick fix.
+They were temporarily run through our IDE to ensure data was not being missing while official tools were down.